Radiofrequency Endovenous Ablation

 Endovenous ablation refers to a host of minimally-invasive treatments for chronic venous insufficiency.
 We use these treatments on fairly straight veins that experienced valve failure, which led to blood pooling in the leg.

 For most patients, we use these procedures to treat the great saphenous vein which is in the inner part of the calf and thigh.
 We also use these methods to treat the small saphenous veins, perforating veins, and accessory great saphenous veins.

 In the past decade, endovenous ablation has changed the way we approach vein treatment.
 It has replaced vein stripping in all but a select few special cases.
 These endovenous ablation procedures are designed to be done in an office setting.
 Hospitalization and general anesthesia are not necessary.

 What is Radiofrequency Endovenous Ablation?

-Radiofrequency endovenous ablation (RFA) is similar to EVLT in that it uses heat to treat abnormal veins.
-It is also a minimally invasive procedure that we use in our office to treat chronic venous insufficiency.
-Instead of using laser energy, it uses RF energy produced by a catheter to close the veins being treated.
+Radiofrequency endovenous ablation (RFA) uses heat to treat abnormal veins.
+It is a minimally invasive procedure that we use in our office to treat chronic venous insufficiency.
+It uses RF energy produced by a catheter to close the veins being treated.